Thursday, May 9, 2019

-The event is free and open to the public; a reception will follow the ceremony.
+The event is free and open to the public, including a pre-ceremony reception.
 Registration is required.
 The Eventbrite link will be available through the Newberry's website starting on April 1.The Newberry Library holds The Sara Paretsky Papers, 1966-93.

 Chicago Literary Hall of Fame only inducts historical writers into the Hall of Fame, and so the Fuller was created as a way to acknowledge our greatest living Chicago writers.
 Gene Wolfe (2012), Harry Mark Petrakis (2014), Haki Madhubuti (2015), Rosellen Brown (2016), Angela Jackson (2018), and Stuart Dybek (2018) received past Fuller Awards.